justicedundas/research-python/README.md

 # research-python
-API wrappers for geonames, world bank, and yfinance written in python
+API wrappers for geonames, world bank, and yfinance written in python.

 TODO:
 - [ ] Convert ISO market code iPython to python